 “You should feel blessed that you have worked here for twenty-five years and that so many people love you.”

 Then Trevor said something that made Chet’s face light up with delight.
-“If you don’t mind, could you please tell me about a little bit about your dad?”
+“If you don’t mind, could you please tell me a little bit about your dad?”